Part II Understand It The Theory Behind Reliability

 A simple drift coefficient (plus an illustrative run log)

-You don’t need a perfect statistical model to make drift operational.
+You do not need a perfect statistical model to make drift operational.
 Start with a simple, auditable coefficient:

 Interpretation: